airbrake/slate/source/index.md

 context/component | false | The component or module in which the error occurred.
 In MVC frameworks like Rails, this should be set to the controller.
 Otherwise, this can be set to a route or other request category. context/action | false | The action in which the error occurred.
 If each request is routed to a controller action, this should be set here.
-Otherwise, this can be set to a method or other request subcategory. context/os | false | Details of the operating system on which the error occurred. context/language | false | Describe the language on which the error occurred, e.g. "Ruby 2.1.1". context/version | false | Describe the application version, e.g. "v1.2.3". context/url | false | The application's URL.
+Otherwise, this can be set to a method or other request subcategory. context/os | false | Details of the operating system on which the error occurred. context/hostname | false | The hostname of the server on which the error occurred. context/language | false | Describe the language on which the error occurred, e.g. "Ruby 2.1.1". context/version | false | Describe the application version, e.g. "v1.2.3". context/url | false | The application's URL.